-Recommendation Four
+Recommendation Four As above.
+Del

-a) That the Panel supports the
+a) That the Panel supports the Curtis

 proposed bid for external funding

 to the Department for Education

 Transformational Fund to provide

 wrap around social care and early

 help around clusters of schools to

 help address student behaviour

 and resilience.
 If the bid is

-successful it would result in a social
+successful it would result in a

-worker being placed to work with a
+social worker being placed to

-cluster of linked schools.
+work with a cluster of linked

+schools.

-b) If the bid is unsuccessful, the Panel
+b) If the bid is unsuccessful, the

-supports the Director of People in
+Panel supports the Director of

-her aim to provide a more joined
+People in her aim to provide a

-up approach to service provision by
+more joined up approach to

+service provision by introducing

-introducing improved links
+improved links between the

-between the Family in Need
+Family in Need Service and Pupil

-Service and Pupil Welfare Team.
+Welfare Team.

 c) The Director of People to report to

-the Resilient Communities Scrutiny
+the Resilient Communities June 2016 Del

-Committee regarding the progress
+Scrutiny Committee regarding the Curtis

-made in relation to the bid in June
+progress made in relation to the

-2016.
+bid in June 2016.